ZachChristensen28/TA-linux_iptables/README.md

 The above example is matching a unique string for linux iptables and will place each match into "/var/log/iptables.log"

 ### Syslog support
  For this to work, the props.conf file will need to be modified to accept the syslog sourcetype.
-Simply enable the syslog source type in ../local/props.conf then restart splunk
+Simply enable the syslog source type in ../local/props.conf then restart splunk.

 i.e.